oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshySMUT.md

 He is a Toshiba RAV-SM804UTP-E 4-way cassette  [heat pump](../../Species/Air%20Conditioners.md).
 His name is pronounced as Toh-She-Smut.

 He was born in January 24, 2013.
 He is a bisexual demiboy (he/them).
+A freaking aussie indeed.

 If skin color matters, ToshySMUT is white.